 Eye Movement Desensitization And Reprocessing (EMDR)

-EMDR is an innovative type of psychiatric treatment that involves directing eye movements in a way that is thought to help the brain with processing memories of the traumatic experience.
-Once a controversial treatment, EMDR is gaining widespread acceptance as studies have begun to show its efficacy in treating the condition.
+EMDR is a type of psychiatric treatment that involves directing eye movements in a way that is thought to help the brain with processing memories of the traumatic experience.
+Once a controversial treatment, EMDR is gaining widespread acceptance as studies have begun to show its efficacy in treating PTSD.